krmboya/ansible-server-init/README.md

 # ansible-server-init
-Initializes a newly provisioned server with a non-root user and latest system updates
+Initializes a newly provisioned ubuntu server with a non-root user and latest system updates

 Variables required are: